Who We Are » Structure & Governance

 Amy is an effective communicator, and is confident presenting to and speaking with large groups of people both in person and online.
 She is exceptionally well organised, juggling a very busy, fulltime academic role, two young children and te reo Māori study in her own time.
 She has great attention to detail and a solid understanding of how to turn ideas into action.
 Amy is interested in reengaging with the NZSTA through the Board role of Communications portfolio holder.
 She would value the opportunity to have more of a strategic role in engaging more widely with community and particularly our education-based SLTs.

-Alice, Jo and Libby
+Alice, Jo and Jane

-Alice Buckland
+Alice Redamare

 Māori and cultural portfolio, (BSpchLangTher(Hons)

 Ko Hikurangi te maunga, ko Waiapu te awa, ko Horouta te waka, ko Umuariki te marae, ko Ngai Taharoa tōku hapū, ko Ngāti Porou tōku iwi.
-Ko Alice Buckland ahau, ko irawhiti whakawahine takatāpui au.
+Ko Alice Redamare ahau, ko irawhiti whakawahine takatāpui au.
 Ehara taku toa i te toa takitahi, engari kē he toa takitini.

 Alice is a Kaihapai Reo Kōrero/Speech-Language Therapist at Ko Taku Reo Deaf Education.
 She works with ākonga, whānau, kaiako, and other pūkenga towards holistic communication goals and enabling equitable communication environments for young Deaf people.
 She is passionate about the decolonization of the Speech Language Therapy practice and supporting Māori clinicians and learners alike to succeed and thrive as Māori.